 Like adults, children grieve.
 The way they express their grief will depend on their developmental level and the nature of the relationship they had with their sister or brother.
 It’s important to keep children involved with the family, especially in the early days, even though your natural instinct might be to shield them from what is going on.

 Some helpful tips include:

-- Children need adults to take the lead and initiate conversations about their brother or sister’s death, even at a later date
+- take the lead and initiate conversations about their brother or sister’s death, even at a later date

 If your grandchild has recently died, it can help to separate these two aspects of your grieving experience — your own grief and how best to support your child.
 In dealing with your own grief, you might want to speak to a counselor or talk to friends.
 Some people also find it helpful to attend a support group or to write about their grandchild and the memories they shared.